 The S.B.A. is working directly with state Governors to provide targeted, low-interest loans to small businesses and non-profits that have been severely impacted by the Coronavirus (COVID-19), providing small businesses with working capital loans that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

-SBA Loan Aid works directly with the S.B.A. to work on your behalf to keep your business afloat and thriving.
+SBA Loan Aid is a third-party loan packager that works directly with the S.B.A. on your behalf to keep your business afloat and thriving.

 April 3, 2020

 Applications for Payroll Protection Program begin through approved lenders.